upa/nante-wan/README.md

 Each node has a 'gre1' interface.
 The 'gre1' interface is an entry point to a DMVPN overlay network.
 Each gre1 interface has a unique /32 IP address.
-Those /32 IP addresses on the DMVPN overlay are used for messaging between CE nodes, route and config servers.
+Those /32 IP addresses on the DMVPN overlay are used for messaging between CE nodes, route and config servers. **Note**: nante-wan start script creates gre1 interface.
+In this step, you don't need to make gre1 interface by your hand.

 **Note:** In the example environment, instead of physical ports, we use network namespace and veth interface to emulate edge network